01 of 03

 Using color A, ch 29, begin working this cupcake color chart, Do not crochet the red Xes on the chart; ignore them for now.
 The Xes denote areas that will be cross-stitched, and the cross stitch will be worked over top of the cupcake pattern after you are finished crocheting the square.

-When you have finished crocheting the chart, work a round of sc st around the outer perimeter of the square using color A. I worked 2 ch sts to form each corner.
+When you have finished crocheting the chart, work a round of sc st around the outer perimeter of the square using color A. We worked 2 ch sts to form each corner.

 For a bit of extra dimension, you can work around of surface crochet slip stitches in the spot where the border touches the outer edge of the charted design.
 If you look closely at the photo, you can see this little detail on the sample project.
 This is optional, and the design would be okay without it.